brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 ## Honduras

+In 2022, neighbouring El Salvador opened a 40,000 person megaprison and issued life sentences to all gang members, most of whom had face tattoos that made them easily identifiable.
+The country had been a hub for drug trafficing because they used the US Dollar, but harsh punishments made crime fall to near zero within a year.
+More on that later, but it had the opposite effect on Honduras, which shares the largest border and saw a huge influx of crime and gang activity.
+Since then Honduras has earned a bad reputation.

+In 2024, the UK updated their visa to make entry much harder for them.
+Honduras retaliated with the same back, now requiring a physical visa from an embassy to transit through the country.
+This has led to British travellers using an expensive boat service to go between El Salvador and Nicaragua, rather than the transiting bus which was historically the only option.
+I strongly feel this has tainted the discussion with

 #### Copan Ruinas

+supposedly taking a lot of the criminals who fled El Salvador during the 2022 clamp down on gangs

 Copán Ruinas is a charming colonial village best known as the gateway to the intricate Mayan ruins of Copán, where carved stelae, jungle temples, and a relaxed plaza atmosphere make it one of Central America’s most rewarding archaeological stops.